StephanAkkerman/fintwit-bot/README.md

 The following commands can be found under `src/cogs/commands` where you view the Python code for it.
 These commands can be turned on or off, in the section `COMMANDS` in the config file.
 - `/anayze`: Shows an overview of analyst ratings of the specified stock based on [bezinga.com](https://www.benzinga.com).
 - `/earnings`: Shows the upcoming earnings data for the specified stock.
 - `/(un)follow`: Follows a Twitter user, the bot will then track this user's tweets.
 Important: This does require setting up Twitter V1 API.
-If you do not want to do this, then turn disable this command.
+If you do not want to do this or cannot get access to the V1 API, then disable this command in the config.
 - `/help`: Custom help command, provides help for each command and will show a description for all available commands to you.
 - `/portfolio (add, remove, show)`: Add, remove, or show your portfolio settings.
 Currently only support Binance API keys for tracking your portfolio.
 - `/sentiment`: Shows the sentiment of the provided stock, based on [finviz.com](https://finviz.com) data.
 Uses NLTK's VADER to determine sentiment.